jessicagertig/Hash-Tables/README.md

 1. Deterministic: For a given input, the output will always be the same.
 2. Defined output range: For a hash table of size 16, all keys must hash to a value 0-15.
 For smaller values, this is usually accomplished using the modulo `%` operation.
+3. Predictable Speed: Hash functions for hash tables should be lightning fast while cryptographic hashes (like bcrypt) should be very slow.
-3. Non-invertible: You should not be able to reconstruct the input value from the output.
+4. Non-invertible: You should not be able to reconstruct the input value from the output.
+This trait is important in cryptographic hashes but not necessary for general hash tables.

 ## How are hash table collisions handled?